AdaCore/gnatstudio/docs/users_guide/remote.rst

 Limitations
 ===========

-The GPS remote mode imposes some limitations:
+The GNAT Studio remote mode imposes some limitations:

 * Execution: you cannot use an external terminal to remotely execute your application.
 The :guilabel:`Use external terminal` checkbox of the run